-Here are 10 tips to ensure your Facebook marketing strategy is as effective as possible.
+Here are 10 tips to ensure that your Facebook marketing strategy is as effective as possible.

-Marketing on Facebook Messenger is a great way for brands to personally interact with potential and current customers.
-Designed to mimic human response and interaction, chatbots are an automated way for brands to give individualized, personalized attention to each and every one of their consumers.
+Marketing on Facebook Messenger with chatbots is a great way for brands to interact with potential and current customers.
+Designed to mimic human responses and interaction, chatbots are an automated way for brands to give individualized attention to each and every one of their consumers.
 There are plenty of resources out there to provide guidance on how to set up an effective chatbot campaign.
 Additionally, platforms like Octane AI automate the process to make it even easier for marketers.

 Buying ad space on Facebook isn’t getting any cheaper.
-In order to get the most bang for your buck then, your ads need to be optimized — reaching the right people and the right time.
-One way to ensure your Facebook ads are doing just that is by keeping track of their Relevance Scores.
-Relevance Scores determine how often an ad is shown and how much it’s going to cost to keep it being shown.
-Employ Facebook marketing best practices to ensure you’re keeping those Facebook Relevance Scores as high as possible – optimizing your ROI.
+To get the most bang for your buck, then, your ads need to be optimized — reaching the right people at the right time.
+One way to ensure that your Facebook ads are doing just that is to keep track of their Relevance Scores.
+These determine how often an ad is shown and how much it’s going to cost to keep it being shown.
+Use Facebook marketing best practices to make sure you’re keeping those Facebook Relevance Scores as high as possible, optimizing your ROI.

 3. Use Your Email Lists!

 Email lists aren’t just for email sends!
-You can use them to create lookalike audiences on Facebook, as well.
-A lookalike audience is custom audience that resembles your source list – aka your email list, aka your target audience – and are great for prospecting campaigns.
+You can use them to create specialized audiences on Facebook as well.

-Use indicators from 3rd-party analytics, like Google Analytics, to help create a custom audience to market or re-market to on Facebook, staying top-of-mind.
+Use indicators from third-party analytics, like Google Analytics, to help create a custom audience to market or remarket to on Facebook, keeping yourself top of mind.
 Keep an eye on things like high rates of return visits to your homepage and specific URLs with high page values.

-When planning your Facebook marketing strategy, remember to think long term and plan ahead.
-Understand what type of seasonal-based campaigns work best for your product, be aware of upcoming holidays and recognize new trends in your industry.
+When planning your Facebook marketing strategy, remember to think long- term and plan ahead.
+Understand what type of seasonal campaigns work best for your product, be aware of upcoming holidays, and recognize new trends in your industry.
 Get a look at the big picture and think contextually, crafting your campaigns to align with what’s trending but also what makes sense for your product.

-To help with budgeting, prospecting and retargeting, make sure you have a good understanding of your brand’s purchase cycle and customer journey.
-Doing so allows you to optimize each stage of your funnel.
+To help with budgeting, prospecting, and retargeting, make sure you have a good understanding of your brand’s purchase cycle and customer journey.
+This allows you to optimize each stage of your funnel.
 For example, if you have a shorter sales cycle, you can designate more budget for prospecting and attracting new customers.
-If you have a longer sales cycle, you’ll want to rely more on re-marketing and creating multiple touch points.
+If you have a longer sales cycle, you’ll want to rely more on remarketing and creating multiple touch points.

 Video is attention-grabbing and entertaining.
 Now that so many platforms offer native videos, native advertising is a non-disruptive way to market to potential consumers.
 It’s called “native” because it’s specifically formatted to the platform.
 Create entertaining or educational videos to incorporate into your Facebook marketing strategy.

 Don’t be afraid to try new things!
-Experiment with different ad formats — carousel ads, static ads, videos, infographics, etc. See what works best with your customers and your specific campaigns.
-Here’s a great beginners’ guide to all the different ad formats Facebook offers.
+Experiment with different ad formats — carousel ads, static ads, videos, infographics, and so on.
+See what works best with your customers and your specific campaigns.
+Here’s a great beginner’s guide to all the different ad formats that Facebook offers.

-User-generated content (UCG) is incredibly powerful.
-93% of consumers seek out this type of content when making a purchasing decision.
+User-generated content (UGC) is incredibly powerful: 93% of consumers seek out this type of content when making a purchasing decision.
 It adds to your brand’s trustworthiness and creates connections.
-Incorporate UCG into your Facebook marketing strategy to increase brand trust, build a sense of community and save yourself some time and money.
+Incorporate UGC into your Facebook marketing strategy to increase brand trust, build a sense of community, and save yourself some time and money.